benjamincanac/nuxt-nation/slides.md

 </dl>

 <!--
-Nuxt UI is a Vue component library that offers accessible and customizable elements styled with Tailwind CSS.
+Nuxt UI is a Vue UI library that provides accessible and customizable components styled with Tailwind CSS.
+It gives you everything you need to build modern web applications.

-Its goal is to provide everything you need to build beautiful user interfaces.
+[click] Since its launch 18 months ago:

-Since its launch 18 months ago, we've reached 4,000+ GitHub stars, over 1.5 million downloads on NPM and we have an incredible community of 150 contributors.
+[click] we've reached over 4,000 GitHub stars

-For the past 7 months, we've been working on rebuilding Nuxt UI from scratch and we finally released the first alpha package last month.
+[click] more than 1.5 million NPM downloads

--->
+[click] and we've built an amazing community of over 150 contributors -->

 ---

 # What's new in Nuxt UI v3?

-<p class="text-xl text-slate-400">Rebuilt from the ground up with a focus on performance, accessibility and DX.</p>
+<p class="text-xl text-slate-400">Rebuilt from the ground up, bringing significant improvements and powerful new features.</p>

 <v-clicks>

-- Radix Vue
+- <custom-radix-vue class="size-6" /> Radix Vue
-- Tailwind CSS v4
+- <logos-tailwindcss-icon class="size-6" /> Tailwind CSS v4
-- Tailwind Variants
+- <custom-tailwind-variants class="size-6" /> Tailwind Variants
-- Vue compatibility
+- <logos-vue class="size-6" /> Vue compatibility
-- Devtools integration
+- <logos-nuxt-icon class="size-6" /> Nuxt Devtools
-- TypeScript support
+- <logos-typescript-icon class="size-6" /> TypeScript generics

 </v-clicks>

 <!--
-Let me walk you through the major changes coming in Nuxt UI v3:
+For the past 7 months, we've been working on rebuilding Nuxt UI from the ground up.
+We now use

-First, we're upgrading to Tailwind CSS v4 which brings significant performance improvements and new features.
+[click] Radix Vue as our core component foundation which provides rock-solid primitives to build on, it fixed our Headless UI pain points, and unlocked tons of new features.
+Radix Vue growing popularity within the Vue community makes it future-proof and a perfect fit for Nuxt UI.

-We're now powered by Radix Vue primitives - which means rock-solid accessibility - and Tailwind Variants for that sweet, sweet styling flexibility you all love.
+[click] We've upgraded to Tailwind CSS v4 alpha announced in March 2024 which is way faster and performant and has a new CSS-first configuration approach.

-Tailwind Variants will give us more powerful styling capabilities with variant groups and compound variants.
+[click] We've also adopted Tailwind Variants to manage our design system, it makes styling way easier and maintainable.

-We've improved Vue compatibility to work seamlessly with both Vue 2 and Vue 3.
+[click] Thanks to Daniel Roe, you can now also use Nuxt UI in any Vue project without Nuxt using a Vite plugin.

-The devtools integration will provide better debugging and development experience.
+[click] We've also integrated the Nuxt Devtools to give you a better developer experience.

-And finally, we've enhanced TypeScript support for better type safety and developer experience.
+[click] And we took TypeScript to the next level with generics for all components.
 -->

 ---